nutrition-monitoring-system/nhms/README.md

 [`/res`](/res) is for all 'static' assets like images and videos.

 [`/test`](/test) is for all test files, and should mirror the layout of the [`src`](/src) folder.

+**SQL Commands**

+To dump the SQL table from your current mysql session, use `mysqldump -u root -p mydb > test/nhms.sql` replacing root with your MySQL username.
+You will be prompted for your password.

+To import the table from a `.sql` file use `mysql -u root -p mydb < test/nhms.sql`.